(New England) Contra

 Ladies chain across to partner.
 (8)

-B1: Left diagonal Ladies Chain i.e. to their impending neighbor, (8) Ejected end partners wait-out this figure together - on the side - or re-join as a pair.
+B1: Left diagonal Ladies Chain i.e. to their impending neighbor, (8) Ejected end-couples wait-out this figure - or re-join as a pair.

-Straight across, Hands four, Balance the Ring, (4) Ejected end neighbors wait-out this figure
+Straight across, hands four, Balance the Ring, (4)

 Petronella twirl (ladies cross lines).
 (4)